yemiwebby/nest-geofencing/README.md

-## Realtime geofencing update using Nest.js, Pusher and Google Maps
+## Realtime geofencing update using Nest.js, Pusher and GoogleMaps API

 This project contains the source code for the demo of a realtime location aware application with geofencing updates.